mihei-bmstu/AkkaWeatherAPI/README.md

 # AkkaWeatherAPI

-Working code is in WeatherAPI packege
+Working code is in WeatherAPI package